Decisions to make at this step

 - Does this match what I agreed to?

 - Did the lender sign all the paperwork?

 Actions to take

 Once you have finalized the negotiations, review all of the paperwork before signing the loan documents.
 The federal Truth in Lending Act (TILA) requires lenders to give you specific disclosures in writing about important terms before you are legally obligated under the loan.
 One purpose of TILA is to help consumers make apples-to-apples comparisons between loans.
 The important terms include:

-Percentage Rate: the APR is the cost of credit expressed as a yearly rate
+- Annual Percentage Rate: the APR is the cost of credit expressed as a yearly rate in a percentage.

 The TILA disclosure will also include other important terms such as the number of payments, the monthly payment, late fees, whether the loan has a fixed or variable rate, and whether you can prepay your loan without a penalty.